BallisticLA/RandBLAS/rtd/source/tutorial/memory.rst

 arrays.
 Such an approach was (and is) viabale because BLAS only operates on very simple datatypes: scalars and references to dense arrays of scalars.
-The only polymorphism that BLAS had to strive for was the handling of different numerical precisions.

 RandBLAS, by contrast, needs to provide a polymorphic API with far more sophisticated datatypes.
 This has led us to adopt a policy where we can internally allocate and dellocate dynamically-sized arrays